mapbender/mapbender-documentation/en/development/introduction.rst

 There are a couple of things you should be familiar with in order to contribute to Mapbender:

-* Object-Orientated PHP: We're using PHP > 5.6 which offers full object orientation.
+* Object-Orientated PHP: We're using PHP which offers full object orientation.
 * Symfony: This is what we build upon.
-So read `The Book
-  <https://symfony.com/doc/current/index.html>`_ to learn more about Symfony.
+So read `The Book <https://symfony.com/doc/current/index.html>`_ to learn more about Symfony.
-* Docblock annotations: We use ApiGen to generate code documentation.
 * JavaScript: We use jQuery a lot and especially the jQuery UI widget factory.
 These are essential to understand to write maintainable JavaScript code.